BarrinXu/FaaSMem/README.md

 **Check:** After the script is complete, there should be a 32 GB swapfile under the directory you specified.

-## Install the RDMA driver and compile Fastswap on the compute node and the memory node.
+## Install the RDMA driver and build Fastswap on the compute node and the memory node.
 First, on both nodes, enter `Fastswap` directory and execute `bash install_rdma.sh`.

-This script installs the RDMA driver, compiles Fastswap framework, and REBOOTS the machine.
+This script installs the RDMA driver and REBOOTS the machine.

 Second, after rebooting, enter `Fastswap` directory.
 On the compute node, execute `bash build_fastswap_driver.sh`.
 On the memory node, execute `bash build_fastswap_server.sh`.